Best diving in Thailand - top 8 - Bluewater Dive Travel

 How to Dive Thailand

 Liveaboards are available to explore the Andaman Sea and Similan Islands and reach dive sites you otherwise can't reach.
-Thus, liveaboard diving would be the best option to get the most out of diving in Thailand.
+Thus, liveaboard diving would be the best option for getting the most out of diving in Thailand.
 Otherwise, there are also dive resorts available around Thailand.
-The best resort destinations are Phuket, Phi Phi islands and Khao Lak.
+The best resort destinations are Phuket, Phi Phi Islands, and Khao Lak.

 Best Time to Dive